iBug/iBug-source/_posts/2023/2023-07-15-prolonging-emmc-life-span-with-proxmox-ve.md

 If you're on Proxmox VE 8+, you can create an "override" file for systemd-journald by adding your customizations to `/etc/systemd/journald.conf.d/override.conf`.
 This will save some trouble when the stock configuration file gets updated and you're asked to merge the changes.

-For other logs, you can simple replace them with symlinks to `/dev/null`.
+For other logs, you can simply replace them with symlinks to `/dev/null`.
 For example:

 ```shell
 ln -sfn /dev/null /var/log/lastlog